Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 As a result, they are not used to direct sunlight and can quickly become sunburned.

-The leaves will turn yellow due to sun damage, and eventually, the Zz plant leaves will start to fall off.
+The foliage will turn yellow due to sun damage, and eventually, the Zz plant leaves will start to fall off.

 When growing ZZ plants indoors, place them near a window where they will receive plenty of indirect sunlight.

-A west- or east-facing window is ideal, as it will provide the plant with plenty of light without exposing it to direct sunlight.
+A west- or east-facing window is ideal, as it will give the plant plenty of light without exposing it to direct sunlight.

 5. Nutrient Deficiency

-You can add a slow-release fertilizer to the potting mix when repotting your plant.
+Additionally, incorporating a slow-release fertilizer into the potting mix when repotting can provide sustained nutrition.

 6. Pest Infestation

-Yellowing leaves on your ZZ plant can also be a sign of pest infestation.
+Yellowing leaves on your ZZ plant can also signify pest infestation.

-Aphids, mealybugs, spider mites, and other pests are attracted to the plant’s sap, which can cause the leaves to turn yellow.
+Aphids, mealybugs, spider mites, and other pests are attracted to the plant’s sap, which can cause yellowing.

 ZZ plant yellow leaves result from the damage the pests cause as they feed on the plant.